NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6B(B) has three grabbable frames at the startup before the teleport; can change direction with 4B
 - 4B bounces closer to Ino
 - 4BB(B) adjustments to hitbox timing, landing, and crush.
 High crushes on landing
+- 8B
-- 8B is a backflip with no hitbox, strings can be followed up from it
+  - Is a backflip with no hitbox
+  - Strings can be followed up from it
+  - Has one less frame animation startup and one frame more recovery
 - JB hitbox appears 1 frame later and disappeares 3 frames later
 - JB(B) and JB(2B) are strings
 - 5A charge time decreased to 7 frames from 11